davebenson/doom4-walkthrough/README.md

 ## Mission 5: Maintenance Hanger miscellany

-Enter the locker room and retrieve the Jump Boots, as well as a Codex Entry "Environments / Argent Energy Tower", various Ammo, and a Health Station.
+Enter the locker room and retrieve the Jump Boots, as well as CODEX ENTRY "Environments / Argent Energy Tower", various Ammo, and a Health Station.

 Exiting the locker room, go right (back toward the entrance) and double-jump up onto a platform;
 U-turn and look left for another platform to up-jump.